mariocervera/RagChatBot/README.md

 The file called `context.txt` contains information that is relevant to the user's query.

-The content of this file is divided into chunks and embedded using an embedding model (in this case, `text-embedding-3-small`).
+The content of this file is divided into chunks and embedded using an embedding model.
 The embeddings are stored in a vector database, which allows us to retrieve content that is relevant to the user's query by embedding the query using the same model and performing a **vector similarity search**.

 ## Query answering flow